-- Medicine name, dose, frequency, form/route - Reason for stopping each medicine - A final check of the medicines supplied to the patient is made against the IDL and prescription record by the nurse prior to the patient going home and the IDL being finally authorized.
+- Medicine name, dose, frequency, form/route - Reason for stopping each medicine - A final check of the medicines supplied to the patient must be carried out by the nurse discharging the patient by reconciling the IDL, prescription record, and medicines prior to the patient going home and the IDL being finally authorised.
 Identified discrepancies (errors or omissions) should be promptly resolved with the prescriber.